-Sometimes having someone else there to give you honest opinions is a great idea (especially when decluttering your wardrobe!).
-If you really can't make a decision about a certain item, then place it in a box and store it away for 6 months.
+Having someone else there to give you honest opinions is a great idea (especially when decluttering your wardrobe!).
+If you really can't make a decision about a certain item, then place it in a box and store it away for 3 months.
 If you find that you need it during this time, then you can keep it.
 But if you don't miss it, then it's definitely time to let it go!

 Feeling overwhelmed is a huge stress factor that can prevent people taking those first steps to taking back control of their disorganised home.
-Trying to decide on the best options for you and your family, and exactly which systems to set up and how to do it, can sometimes leave you feeling paralyzed.
+Trying to decide on the best options for you and your family, as well as which systems to set up and how to do it, can leave you feeling paralyzed.

 The Fix: Just choose something.
 Choose a space to start with - the one that’s bothering you the most.
 Choose some goals for this space.
 Choose a time to start working on it and a plan for how you want it to look and feel.
 And then just try it.

 It doesn’t have to be perfect!
 And the great thing about organising is that you can always make tweaks and adjustments along the way to suit your changing needs.